 \subsection{Strategic ability}

 Our analysis begins with strategic ability on games, with normalized game return detailed in Fig~\ref{fig:barplot_games}.
-The MARS framework proves highly effective: specialist agents not only master their training domains and outperform baselines, but also generalize effectively to more complex, held-out counterparts (e.g., from \textit{Tic-Tac-Toe} to \textit{Connect Four}).
-We also observe evidence of cross-category skill transfer.
-For example, the \textit{Tic-Tac-Toe} specialist model demonstrates smooth improvement not only on \textit{Tic-Tac-Toe}, but also the OOD \textit{Mini Hanabi} (Fig.~\ref{fig:curve}), suggesting MARS cultivates foundational skills like turn-based planning that are broadly beneficial.
+The MARSHAL framework proves highly effective: specialist agents not only master their training domains and outperform baselines, but also generalize effectively to more complex, held-out counterparts (e.g., from \textit{Tic-Tac-Toe} to \textit{Connect Four}).
+We also observe evidence of cross-category skill generalization.
+For example, the \textit{Tic-Tac-Toe} specialist model demonstrates smooth improvement not only on \textit{Tic-Tac-Toe}, but also the OOD \textit{Mini Hanabi} (Fig.~\ref{fig:curve}), suggesting MARSHAL cultivates foundational skills like turn-based planning that are broadly beneficial.

 Crucially, the generalist model, trained on all environments simultaneously, achieves high performance across the entire suite of games, achieving 28.7\% improvement on \textit{Leduc Hold'em} and 22.9\% on \textit{Simple Hanabi}.
-Its broad competence across adversarial, cooperative settings establishes it as our most robust and versatile agent overall.
+Its broad competence across competitive and cooperative settings establishes it as our most robust agent overall.